 - Combine almond oil, tallow, and beeswax in a small saucepan and heat on medium-low until beeswax and tallow have melted into the almond oil.
 (If you are using a block of solid beeswax rather than beeswax pellets, grate the beeswax first before measuring it.)

-- Place the alkanet root powder into the disposable tea filter and add to the oil blend in your saucepan.
+- Place the beetroot or alkanet root powder into the disposable tea filter and add to the oil blend in your saucepan.
 Let the color infuse into the oils for a minute or two or until it reaches the color you like.
-The longer you leave the alkanet root in the oils, the darker the color will be.
+The longer you leave the beetroot or alkanet root in the oils, the darker the color will be.
 (Don’t be worried, though, if the color looks really dark at first!
 It won’t look that dark when you put it on.
 When the balm firms up, the color gets a bit lighter, and it looks even lighter when you put it on, so you actually want to make it a bit darker than you would want the end color to look when it’s on your lips.)

 - Pour your balm into your tin or tube, cover, and wait for it to harden.